tainacan/tainacan-wiki/dev/registering-custom-vue-components.md

 // Getting existing or creating the TainacanExtraVueComponents object var TainacanExtraVueComponents = TainacanExtraVueComponents ?
 TainacanExtraVueComponents : {};

-// Importing and Passing a Third Party Component ... import SomeThirdPartyComponent from 'some-third-party-component';
-TainacanExtraVueComponents["some-third-party-component"] = SomeThirdPartyComponent;

-// ...
-OR Creating your own VueJS component and passing it const SomeTainacanPluginComponent = {
+// Creating your own VueJS component and passing it const SomeTainacanPluginComponent = {
 	name: "SomeTainacanPluginComponent",
 	data: {